2022 Grants: Invitation Only

 - Support groups for patients and care-partners.

-To be eligible for 2021 grant funding, your organization must be invited and be:
+To be eligible for 2022 grant funding, your organization must be invited to submit and be:

-Potential and current grantees should contact Wendy R. Lewis, Executive Director, at 610.668.4292 with any questions.
+Potential and current grantees should contact Wendy R. Lewis, Chief Executive Officer, at 610.668.4292 with any questions.

 The Parkinson Council does not make grants to individuals, government agencies, or for capital building or lobbying purposes.